Feels Design Studio Update

 After working regularly with Little Dame on small projects and updates, I’ll be starting a long overdue brand audit and refresh which will include updates to their website.

 Also, I’ll be slowly migrating my portfolio to a new platform, where I’ll be updating it and moving work that’s no longer as relevant into an archive section and bring shorter-run projects and exercises forward eventually.
-I hope to use the space to display and encourage future short-run projects, along with visual experiments and design-related writing.
+I hope to use the space to display and encourage future short-run projects, along with visual experiments and design related writing, or, non-design related writing.

 I’m looking forward to taking everything I’ve learned and jump back into design again where can focus on being a better designer and pay more attention to the craft and its history without the stress of knowing where the next set of invoices were going to be sent to.